donejs/donejs/docs/about.md

 Building a modern application is increasingly difficult.
 There are many competing concerns to balance.

-It should be fast (that means many things).
-It should reach as many users as possible (run on every browser and platform).
-It should provide a great user experience.
+An amazing application needs to be fast, reach as many users as possible, and provide a great user experience.

 It should also be maintainable, otherwise it will be too expensive in the long run.